 You can, however, hold the individual poster liable for his or her defamatory posts.
 In certain circumstances, it may make sense to take legal action to hold the party posting false reviews liable.
 For instance, when a rival business owner engages in a smear campaign against your business it may make financial and legal sense to hold the defaming party liable.
 In other circumstances, it may make less sense to file legal action against the defamer and you may be better served by simply working to remove the false reviews.
 However, this determination often cannot be made until you identify the reviewer who is making false anonymous reviews.

 If your business has been attacked with fake reviews online by anonymous reviewers, the Internet defamation removal attorneys at Meyers Roman Friedberg & Lewis, LPA may be able to fight to protect your company.
 We can take steps to reveal the identity of the reviewer and discuss your options regarding holding the attacker liable for his or her actions.
-To schedule a free and confidential initial consultation call 216-373-7706 or schedule an appointment online today.
+To schedule a free and confidential initial consultation call (216) 831-0042 or contact us online today.